Nix-wie-weg/ga_events/README.md

 ## Usage

 On the server-side a new event is added to a list, serialized into a container element and then added to your HTML response.
-On ajax requests a custom http-header is added to the response.
+On Ajax requests a custom HTTP header is added to the response.

 You can create a new event like this: